 Take this opportunity to find out more about his or her personality and lifestyle.
 You can also discuss your ground rules.

-So let’s say the viewing went great!
-Both you and the potential tenant have come to a reasonable agreement on the rent price and terms and things are starting to crystalise.
+So let’s say the viewing went well, great!
+Both you and the potential tenant have come to a reasonable agreement on pricing and terms and things are starting to crystalise.

 Under the Singapore law, HDB owners can only rent out their flats to:

 – Non-citizens legally residing in Singapore who are holders of Employment Passes, S Passes, Work Permits, Student Passes, Dependant Passes, or Long-Term Social Visit Passes.
 These passes will need to have a validity period of at least 6 months as at the date of your rental application (to be covered in the next section)